RPGHacker/asar/README.md

 This document assumes the reader is familiar with xkas.
 If this is not the case, please read xkas.html first.

-New features:
-- The base command now accepts base off, which makes it act like the code is at the current location again.
-- incbin can now include parts of a file.
-Syntax: incbin "File name.bin":start-end, where start and end are hexadecimal numbers without $.
-Note that math is not allowed.
-An ending position of 0 will include the rest of the file.
-- You can now put "-> Labelname" after an incbin, which is equivalent to pushpc : freedata align :
-  Labelname: incbin file.bin : pullpc with special permission to cross bank borders.
-(If the file or file part is 32767 bytes or smaller, alignment isn't enforced.
-Size limit is 65536 bytes due to limits in the RATS tag format.)
-- You can also use "incbin file.bin -> $123456" to if you want to include something larger than 65536 bytes.

 (Potentially) xkas incompatible bugfixes and changes:
 If any of these dissatisfies you, put ;@xkas at the top of your patch and Asar will enter maximum xkas compatibility mode and fix all of these I have observed in practice.
 Most Asar-only features